tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 the goal is for uploading and aborting (see next sections) to be authenticated by more than just the storage index.
 In the future, we may want to generate them in a way that allows resuming/canceling when the client has issues.
 In the short term, they can just be a random byte string.
-The key security constraint is that each upload to each server has its own, unique upload key, tied to uploading that particular storage index to this particular server.
+The primary security constraint is that each upload to each server has its own unique upload key, tied to uploading that particular storage index to this particular server.

 Rejected designs for upload secrets: